Labor (journal): Abstracting and indexing

 According to the Journal Citation Reports, the journal has a 2022 impact factor of 0.1.

 Awards

 Labor was chosen "Best New Journal" by the Council of Editors of Learned Journals in 2005.

+Labor won the CELJ's "Phoenix Award for Significant Editorial or Design Achievement" in 2025 for its "significant revitalization effort," which "connected a new, appealing visual identity with an extensive overhaul of the journal's leadership, content... languages... and activities."